Freedom House awarded Japan a 2020 Internet Freedom Score of 75/100 (0 = Least Free, 100 = Most Free), marking it as “free.”

-- NordVPN: This provider deserves a close look from users who are in the market for a high level of VPN protection at a low price.
-That low annual price belies the provider’s strong encryption, excellent service and top-notch customer support.
+- Surfshark: This provider deserves a close look from users who are in the market for a high level of VPN protection at a low price.
+That low annual price belies the provider’s strong encryption, excellent global server coverage and top-notch customer support.

 - CyberGhost: Rookie device or VPN users are strongly advised to investigate the easy-to-use yet powerful VPN services that CyberGhost offers.
 The provider’s easy-to-use apps offer access to a comprehensive global server network that provides quick access to streaming- and file sharing-optimized servers.